diku-dk/futhark-mode/README.md

 bells and whistles.
 But it does have some commands:

-  * **C-c C-l** (`futhark-load-file`) loads the current file into `futharki`, creating a new instance if a current one does not exist.
+  * **C-c C-l** (`futhark-load-file`) loads the current file into `futhark repl`, creating a new instance if a current one does not exist.

 Also consider `M-x flycheck-mode` to get immediate information about